FireMario211/Multiplayer-Mod/README.md

 ## NOTICE
 There are **most likely** some bugs in this mod that I have yet to fix.
 You can report them in issues if you find any.

-Also another note, there isn't a "DLL" provided as I do not have a socket server to run off of.
-This may change in the future.
+## Features
+* **Real-Time Multiplayer**
+  * See players on screen in real time!
+* **No Player Limit**
+  * Depending on whether or not you want a player limit, by default there is none!
+* **Self-Hostable**
+  * You are able to run your own multiplayer server!

 ## Installation
 To download this mod, you can download it from the Releases page, do note that it'll automatically try connecting to `localhost`, meaning it will only work on your machine, and no one else can connect to it (Unless you setup a bridge/proxy).
 ## Building

-To build this project, you must have the following installed:
+To build this project, you must have the following prerequisites installed:
 - [CMake](https://cmake.org/) [Version 3.0.0+]
 - [Visual Studio Build Tools (MSVC)](https://visualstudio.microsoft.com/downloads/)
-- [Node.JS](https://nodejs.org) - Optional but required for running the socket server Also be sure to have the libraries installed under this section.
+- [Node.JS](https://nodejs.org) - Optional but required for running the socket server

-After all of that, you can simply build the project using CMake as x86 Release, then you should see `Multiplayer.dll` in the `builds/Release` folder (or a different build folder depending on where you set the build directory to)
+After installing these, you can simply build the project using CMake as `x86 Release`, then you should see `Multiplayer.dll` in the `builds/Release` folder (or a different build folder depending on where you set the build directory to)

+Additionally, be sure you have the required libraries installed as specified below.
 ## Mod Libraries
 - [gd.h](https://github.com/HJfod/gd.h/tree/90f21108faea2b6f3d9756f458a5f8a5a421ab6d) - This was modified manually to add new fields.
 - [cocos-headers](https://github.com/HJfod/cocos-headers/tree/01436c6fec5bc0a42a2d75b188c40895eee8b60a)